-As caregivers, it is wise to take the time to manage your own feelings after discovering the condition of your loved one.
-As much as you may feel compelled to give support to the family member with cancer, do not shy away from asking for and receiving help if you feel vulnerable in this new situation.
+As caregivers, you may feel compelled to give support to the family member with cancer, do not shy away from asking for and receiving help if you feel vulnerable in this new situation.
 It is normal to feel the need to be supported especially in challenging times.
 By opening yourself to giving and receiving the much needed support, you will strengthen the bonds between you and your family members and develop resilience as you gain new insights on managing cancer as a family.

 This is possible when every family member accepts that there will be role adjustments involved.
 The family will need to manage their expectations of each other, communicate effectively and ensure self-care.

 The expectations you possess are influenced by your individual values, your collective family values and your life priorities.
 In supporting your loved one who is undergoing cancer treatment, you may find yourself having to realign your values and readjust your priorities.
 This process may be challenging for you.
 Sometimes, adult children may find themselves having to take a sabbatical from work or school to care for an ill parent.
 A spouse may have to cease work to be present for their partner’s doctor appointments.
 A father may have to work from home to care for his children when a mother is unwell.
 These are not easy situations to be in.

 It is encouraged that every family member acknowledges their expectations of each other and learn to come to an agreement.
 You can set an example by first seeking to understand your limitations and offering realistic solutions to making things work.

 During cancer treatment, emergencies may arise and your original plans may get thrown off tangent.
 Do be gentle with yourself and your loved ones, exercise flexibility and offer words of encouragement and gratitude.